vivocha/api-piki/README.md

     -f, --forceAuth     force tests generation using Basic Authentication

-## Generated code & Philosophy
+## Generated Code & Philosophy
 Testing Web/REST APIs can be tedious and repetitive.
-API-Piki philosophy is to provide a simple tool to generate some "Black Box" recurrent and common test skeletons for Web APIs described by OpenAPI Specification; then, the test skeletons can be edited and adapted in order to strictly match the particular API implementation/testing.
+API-Piki philosophy is to provide a simple tool to generate some "Black Box", recurrent and common test cases skeletons to test Web APIs described by OpenAPI Specification; then, the generated test skeletons can be edited and adapted in order to strictly match the particular API implementation/testing strategy.

 API-Piki tool generates the code for a set of common Mocha/Chai test suites.
 A different JavaScript file is generated per _method-endpoint-path_.
 Generated code is not intended to be runnable as it is (despite it can be run).
 Instead, the ideal workflow is the following:

-1. Run `piki` tool against an OpenAPI spec document;
+1. Run `piki` tool against an OpenAPI spec document (file or URL);
 2. Open and edit the generated test files in order to complete or adapt them (feel free to add new tests!).
-In particular, search for the code lines using Mocha's `describe.skip()` function (read more [here](https://mochajs.org/#inclusive-tests)) and choose to remove and adapt them to enable test cases.
-Also, please note that the current API-Piki version doesn't generate HTTP request bodies (it's on our roadmap).
+In particular, search for the code lines using Mocha's `describe.skip()` function (read more [here](https://mochajs.org/#inclusive-tests)) and choose which to remove and adapt to enable the single test cases.
+Also, please note that the current API-Piki version doesn't generate HTTP request bodies for POSTs/PUTs (it's on our roadmap).
 3. Run the tests.

 **WARNING**: Current version of the `piki` tool **overwrites** existing tests if you run it specifying an existing directory.
 So, be careful running the tool again if you edited the code.